How do you achieve professional success?

 I’ve been a corporate officer, executive, and member of senior leadership teams for over 16 years, an independent consultant since 2005, and I’ve volunteered for and served on the Boards of several non-profits.

-And I know that real communication – clean, clear, honest conversations about real issues – can create miracles.
+And I know that real communication – clean, clear, honest, empathetic conversations about real issues – creates miracles.